Krglok/EMP_TRaveller_V3/README.md

-# EMP_TRaveller_V3
+# EMP_Taaveller_V3
-Empyrion Szenario Traveller RPG Universum
+Empyrion Szenario Traveller RPG Universum.

 Contain the file for a Szenario of SciFi Game Empyrion.

 THe Szenarion will continously expanded with more planets and Quest.

-It is planed a basic Background for a Roleplay server to install.
+It is planed to install a basic Background for a Roleplay server.